Home Articles 11 Best Mirin Substitutes and Alternatives

 It has a lovely nutty flavor, with a hint of vinegar, spice, and caramel.
 That’s what makes it a great substitute for mirin – lots of umami goodness.

-Like with sake, you will need to add Shaoxing a little sooner than mirin.
-This ensures that you cook off the alcohol, leaving behind flavor only.
+Like sake, you’ll need to add Shaoxing a little sooner than mirin to cook off the alcohol, leaving behind flavor only.

 Vermouth is another fabulous substitute for mirin because of its slightly fruity flavor.